Hong Kong police arrest 11, Beijing voices support for action against 'riots'

 Police used rubber bullets and tear gas to break up crowds Wednesday after demonstrators - angry over legislation they say would leave people vulnerable to China's opaque justice system - blocked roads and brought the city to a standstill.

-Videos of Hong Kong police beating protesters have also sparked accusations of brutality.
+Videos of Hong Kong police beating protesters have sparked accusations of brutality.

 READ: Police face mounting brutality claims after Hong Kong clashes